khalidayaany/Khalid-Ayaan-Y-Y-Claw-LingoDev-/README.md

 ---
 ### This CLI agent uses a browser directly from the terminal.
 When hosted, it makes work and research easier using a built-in browser.
+This CLI agent can complete browser tasks (such as search, website visits, and data collection) directly from the terminal.

 ## 🏗️ Technical Blueprint (10 Core Pillars)